On this page:

 To register for the English Language Foundations program, you must complete one of the following:

-- a Canadian Language Benchmark Assessment (CLBA), Canadian Language Benchmarks Placement Test (CLBPT) or an ELF Proficiency Placement Test (PPT) and obtain a minimum score of 4 in all categories, or
+A Canadian Language Benchmark Assessment (CLBA), Canadian Language Benchmarks Placement Test (CLBPT), Canadian Language Benchmark Placement Assessment (CLBPA) or an ELF Proficiency Placement Test (PPT) and obtain a minimum score as indicated below, for the level to which you are applying.

-- an International English Language Testing System (IELTS) assessment and obtain a minimum band score of 3.5 in all categories.
+An International English Language Testing System (IELTS) assessment and obtain a minimum band score, as indicated below, for the level to which you are applying.

-CLBA, CLBPT or IELTS tests must be completed at least four weeks before the course starts.
+CLBA, CLBPT, CLBPA, or IELTS tests must be completed at least four weeks before the course starts.

 International English Language Testing System (IELTS)